gazolla/TableFormCloudKit/README.md

 ## License

-`TableFormCoreData` is licensed under the MIT license.
+`TableFormCloudkit` is licensed under the MIT license.